titon/framework/docs/en/packages/index.md

 # Packages #

-The Titon Framework aims to be extremely modular, by encapsulating similar functionality into distinct packages.
+The Titon Framework aims to be extremely modular by encapsulating similar functionality into distinct packages.
 Each package can be used externally outside of the framework, or in unison with each other, the choice is yours.

+* [Annotation](annotation/index.md) - Class and method metadata annotating
 * [Cache](cache/index.md) - Data caching through storage engines
 * [Common](common/index.md) - Common interfaces, traits, and abstract implementations
 * [Controller](controller/index.md) - Controllers and actions in the dispatch cycle